FAQs

 -

-The fundamental premise of a Nature-based approach is that the well-being of humans is intimately linked with their environment and the natural world.
+The fundamental premise of a Nature-Based approach is that the well-being of humans is intimately linked with their environment and the natural world.
 Humans are nature.
 While these sessions may be practiced outdoors, in office or virtually, the focus always includes nature engagement in some form for the purpose of achieving therapeutic goals.
 Nature-based sessions draw on mindfulness, sensory awareness, eco-art, engagement with spontaneous natural events, contact with nature/living beings as emotional resources, gentle to moderate physical activities, yoga, walk and talks, meditation, adventure therapy, animal assisted therapy and nature conservation.

 To learn more about Nature-based Therapy, visit the UnEarthed Blog….The Wind